 Project "Greenhouse" is a digital monitoring system for greenhouse environments.
 Metrics, such as temperature, pH level and water level, are captured by sensors and transmitted to an online storage system.
-The real-time metrics can be accessed through computers and mobile devices to help farmers monitor remotely, saving time and resources for the business.
-This project is still in early development.
+The real-time metrics can be accessed through computers and mobile devices to help agriculturalists monitor remotely, saving time and labor resources.

 My Role: Lead UX Researcher

-As the lead UX researcher, my job was to steer the direction of an idea to a marketable product.
-I worked closely with the product designer and stakeholders to define our business objectives.
-Communicating with greenhouse farmers, I was able to create a list of user requirements to fulfill their needs.
+As the lead UX researcher, my job was to uncover the needs of the stakeholders and shape the direction of an idea to a marketable product.
+I worked closely with the product owner and investors to define our business objectives.
+Communicating with greenhouse owners, I was able to define a series of user requirements to fulfill their needs.

-- Create a product that integrates "smart-home" concepts for an agricultural purpose
+- Create a product that uses "smart-home" concepts in an agricultural setting

 - Develop a software service and hardware product

-- Ability to create this product on a limited budget
+- Create a product on a limited budget

 What problem does this solve?